Kids are different!

 The Department of Justice takes a strong stance that state courts must provide youth with meaningful access to counsel.
 In a Statement of Interest filed in a Georgia state court, the DOJ says that courts need to ensure kids have access to attorneys “with the training, resources, and time to effectively advocate the child’s interests.”

-NJDC is seeking a new Executive Director.
-For more information on the position and how to apply, please see the official announcement.
+NJDC is currently seeking a new Staff Attorney.
+For more information on the position and how to apply, please see NJDC’s Employment Page.

 Frequently Asked Questions

 Don’t all kids get lawyers if they are arrested?
 Why would a child need a lawyer anyway?
 The truth may surprise you.

 The RCP builds on the growing mo- mentum of reform in juvenile justice and includes collabor- ations with organ- izations dedicated to the mental health needs of youth, the treatment of status offenders, and dual system youth.

 NJDC is a non-profit organization that is dedicated to promoting justice for all children by ensuring excellence in juvenile defense.
 NJDC provides support to public defenders, appointed counsel, law school clinical programs, and non-profit law centers to ensure quality representation in urban, suburban, rural, and tribal areas.
 NJDC also offers a wide range of integrated services to juvenile defenders, including training, technical assistance, policy advocacy, capacity building, networking, collaboration, and coordination.

 Developing a specialization in juvenile defense through new and innovative training programs that can be tailored for any jurisdiction.